The Names of the Twelve Tribes of

 GAD גד was incised

-the אחלמה Achlama,
+on the אחלמה Achlama,

 which some define

-a purple
+as a purple tinted amethyst

 in the form of a calf's eye